Pituq Community Foundation

 'We have been humbled by the amount of donations that people have generously given by people from all around the world and Pituq Community Foundation keeps finding ways to raise more funds to help those who most need it'.

-Since June 2015, the foundation has been able to collect 2,1 billion IDR in cash donations as well as material donations such as food, water, clothes, tarpaulins, blankets and school supplies that have been distributed to over 400 locations to thousands of people in Lombok, giving them relief in their lives.
+Since June 2015, the foundation has been able to collect over 4 billion IDR in cash donations.
+Part of those donations has been spent on essential supplies such as food, water, clothes, tarpaulins, blankets and school supplies that have been distributed to over 500 locations to thousands of people in Lombok following the earthquakes in 2018 as well as during the covid-19 pandemic.